appsody/website/content/docs/stacks/create.md

 my-repo   	file:///Users/foo/index.yaml
 ```

-Once the repository has been added you can access the stacks by specifying the repository name during a `appsody init`.
+Once the repository has been added you can access the stacks in that repo by specifying the repository name when initializing your project:
 ```
 appsody init my-repo/<stack-name>
 ```